Djaytan/fallenvaders-minecraft-plugin/doc/install.md

 ## Compile project

-After each code update, run this command:
+After each code update or for project initialization, run this command:
 ```shell
 $ mvn clean install
 ```

 ## Launch server

-For launching the test server, you have two options:
+To launch the test server, you have two options:
 * Running from the corresponding script (`start.bat` on Windows, `start.sh` on Linux)
-* Launch a configuration from your IDE
+* Launch a configuration from your IDE (recommended)

 ### Launch server from IDE configuration